luhuhis/correlators_flow/README.md

 ### **Coupling calculations**

-Peform the continuum extrapolation of the flow-scheme coupling measured on zero temperature lattices, and convert it from flow scheme to the MSBAR scheme coupling at one scale, then use perturbative 5-loop running to move to other relevant scales.
+Perform the continuum extrapolation of the flow-scheme coupling measured on zero temperature lattices, and convert it from flow scheme to the MSBAR scheme coupling at one scale, then use perturbative 5-loop running to move to other relevant scales.

 ```shell